sae220/hoc2022-md/boss_cannon_sequence.md

 # Cannons

 ## Step 1
-Each time Agent has their own color, and there's matching colored rings around the Time Orb.
+Each cannon has its own beam color.
 Activate the cannons in the same order as the colored rings surrounding the Time Orb.

 #### ~ tutorialhint
 Pay close attention to the colored rings around the Time Orb.
 Use the ``||hoc22.activate <color> cannon||`` blocks to match the order of rings around the Time Orb.
 Start from the outer most ring and work your way in.